 Learn more about social communication disorders and autism spectrum disorder on ASHA’s website.
 More information on both categories is available from ASHA—e-mail Diane Paul, ASHA director of clinical issues in speech-language pathology, at email@example.com.

 Stephen Camarata, PhD, CCC-SLP, is a professor of hearing and speech sciences at the Bill Wilkerson Center at the Vanderbilt University School of Medicine.
-He is an affiliate of Special Interest Group 1, Language Learning and Education.
-Contact him at firstname.lastname@example.org.
+He is an affiliate of Special Interest Group 1, Language Learning and Education. firstname.lastname@example.org.